imagineLife/big-site/content/k8s/in-depth/k8s-on-gce-vms.md

 - i named my "cp" to resemble "controlplane"
 ## VM K8s Setup
 Once the vm is "setup" by gce, ssh into the machine.

 ### SSH Into the Machine
 - navigate to the gce "console": This can be cumbersome and complicated if you've "messed around" a bit with this GCE setup - mine is a "compute engine"
 - There will be a left-hand nav bar with "VM instances" - click that to see a "list" of vms... should be this one
 - find the "row" that lists this single vm && find the `Connect` header - there should be a bold `SSH` in there - click that!!
 - a new window popped up on mine after waiting a few seconds - thought the thing was broken

+### Perhaps a Screeching Halt
+Give the [kubernetes docs](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) a shot at installing K8s on a GCE VM.
+I followed some other directions.